adamfdnb/course-mlzoomcamp2023/Midterm project/README.md

 The dependent variable is the grade of milk, which can be good, average or bad.

 8. Grade: This is the target value and takes the values: low_quality, medium_quality or high_quality.

+## 3. Problem solving approach
+### 3.1 EDA to understand the dataset
+I performed the following EDA for this dataset: